 The thriving girls’ programme has two squads (U15s and Senior) which includes numerous county fixtures and matches against Somerset, Wales, universities and MCC Ladies’ teams.

 We have a highly qualified coaching team led by Mark Garaway (ECB Level IV Tutor/Assessor), the former England Assistant Coach and Performance Director of Irish Cricket.
-Dan Helesfay (ECB Level III) and Matt Thompson (ECB Level III) complete the team as Assistant Coaches.
+Dan Helesfay (ECB Level III) and Jack Moore (Somerset Age Group Coach) complete the team as Assistant Coaches.